646e62/case-brief/README.md

 ## How does this program create case briefs?

 This project operates on the hypothesis that these five elements can reliably be found and identified in most reported decisions using NLP techniques.
-It adopts David Guenther's premise, outlined in [FIRAC: An ELEMENTary Approach](http://www.daveguenther.com/firac/judicialopinionsintro.html), that different linguistic components in reported cases (sentences, paragraphs, key words, etc) can be thought of as FIRAC elements, and proposes to apply this approach programmatically.
+It adopts David Guenther's premise, outlined in [FIRAC: An ELEMENTary Approach § 2.1 - An introduction to understanding judicial opinions](http://www.daveguenther.com/firac/judicialopinionsintro.html), that different linguistic components in reported cases (sentences, paragraphs, key words, etc) can be thought of as FIRAC elements, and proposes to apply this approach programmatically.

 How the actual NLP magic will work is still TBD.